 - Heat exchangers

 - Nickel.
 Nickel is a silvery-white lustrous metal with a slight golden tinge.
-Nickel is one of most common alloying elements.
-About 65% of nickel production is used in stainless steels.
+Nickel is one of the most common alloying elements.
+About 65% of nickel production is used in stainless steel.
 Because nickel does not form any carbide compounds in steel, it remains in solution in the ferrite, thus strengthening and toughening the ferrite phase.
 Nickel steels are easily heat treated because nickel lowers the critical cooling rate.
-Nickel based alloys (e.g., Fe-Cr-Ni(Mo) alloys) alloys exhibit excellent ductility and toughness, even at high strength levels and these properties are retained up to low temperatures.
-Nickel and its alloys are highly resistant to corrosion in many environments, especially those that are basic (alkaline).
+Nickel-based alloys (e.g., Fe-Cr-Ni(Mo) alloys) exhibit excellent ductility and toughness, even at high strength levels and these properties are retained up to low temperatures.
+Nickel and its alloys are highly resistant to corrosion in many environments, especially basic (alkaline).
 Nickel also reduces thermal expansion for better dimensional stability.
-Nickel is the base elements for superalloys.
-These metals have excellent resistance to thermal creep deformation and retain their stiffness, strength, toughness and dimensional stability at temperatures much higher than the other aerospace structural materials.
+Nickel is the base element for superalloys.
+These metals have excellent resistance to thermal creep deformation and retain their stiffness, strength, toughness, and dimensional stability at temperatures much higher than the other aerospace structural materials.
 For example, Inconel is a registered trademark of Special Metals for a family of austenitic nickel-chromium-based superalloys.
-Inconel 718 is a nickel-based superalloy that possesses high strength properties and resistance to elevated temperatures.
+Inconel 718 is a nickel-based superalloy with high strength properties and resistance to elevated temperatures.
 It also demonstrates remarkable protection against corrosion and oxidation.
 They were initially developed for use in aircraft piston engine turbosuperchargers.
-Today, the most common application is in aircraft turbine components, which must withstand exposure to severely oxidizing environments and high temperatures for reasonable time periods.
+Today, the most common application is in aircraft turbine components, which must withstand exposure to severely oxidizing environments and high temperatures for reasonable periods.

 - Titanium.
-Pure titanium is stronger than common, low-carbon steels, but 45% lighter.
+Pure titanium is stronger than common, low-carbon steels but 45% lighter.
 It is also twice as strong as weak aluminium alloys but only 60% heavier.
 The two most useful properties of the metal are corrosion resistance and strength-to-density ratio, the highest of any metallic element.
 The corrosion resistance of titanium alloys at normal temperatures is unusually high.
-Titanium’s corrosion resistance is based on the formation of a stable, protective oxide layer.
+Titanium’s corrosion resistance is based on forming a stable, protective oxide layer.
 Although “commercially pure” titanium has acceptable mechanical properties and has been used for orthopedic and dental implants, for most applications titanium is alloyed with small amounts of aluminium and vanadium, typically 6% and 4% respectively, by weight.
-This mixture has a solid solubility which varies dramatically with temperature, allowing it to undergo precipitation strengthening.
+This mixture has a solid solubility that varies dramatically with temperature, allowing it to undergo precipitation strengthening.
 Titanium alloys are metals that contain a mixture of titanium and other chemical elements.
-Such alloys have very high tensile strength and toughness (even at extreme temperatures).
-They are light in weight, have extraordinary corrosion resistance and the ability to withstand extreme temperatures.
+Such alloys have high tensile strength and toughness (even at extreme temperatures).
+They are light in weight, have extraordinary corrosion resistance, and can withstand extreme temperatures.
 For example, commercially pure titanium grade 2 is very similar to grade 1, but it has higher strength than grade 1 and excellent cold forming properties.
 It provides excellent welding properties and has excellent resistance to oxidation and corrosion.
-This grade of titanium is the most common grade of the commercially pure titanium industry.
+This titanium grade is the most common in the commercially pure titanium industry.
 It is the prime choice for many fields of applications: